rfl-urbaniak/rafal-basis/README.md

 ### Assessment dataset

-The assessment dataset will have the same format as the development dataset, containing the target variable and 220 candidate explanatory variables over the period from 1 October 2025 to 31 March 2026; in the current development dataset, this period is represented by dummy values (-9999).
+The assessment dataset will have the same format as the development dataset, containing the target variable and 220 candidate explanatory variables over the period from 1 October 2025 to 17 February 2026; in the current development dataset, this period is represented by dummy values (-9999).

 Note: You must have Git Large File Storage (Git LFS) installed in order to access the dataset.